Seeker04/stlc-agda-elab/README.md

 Our language is based on simply typed lambda calculus with the function space having finite types: booleans, nullary/binary products and sums; inductive types: naturals, lists, trees (and their iterators); coinductive types: streams and simple state machines; a few additional operators.

-We discuss both the benefits and difficulties of the presented solution and compare it to other approaches.
+We discuss both the benefits and difficulties of the presented solution.
 The study is concluded by ideas on how our framework can be extended or improved.

 **Keywords:** lambda-calculus, Agda, formalisation, elaboration, parsing, typechecking